 Jacek J. Kolasiński is the founding Director of the Ratcliffe Incubator of Art + Design in the FIU College of Communication, Architecture + The Arts, is an Associate Professor of Art at the Art + Art History Department at Florida International University where he previously served as the Department Chair for six years.

 He came to the United States from Poland where he studied history and philosophy at the Jagiellonian University in Kraków.
 He holds a Bachelor of Arts degree in International Relations.
-Kolasiński received his MFA and BFA from Florida International University in Miami.
-He is a Ph.D.
-Candidate at the prestigious Academy of Fine Arts in Warsaw, Poland.
+Kolasiński received his MFA and BFA from Florida International University in Miami, and his Ph.D. from the prestigious Academy of Fine Arts in Warsaw, Poland.

 Kolasiński is an interdisciplinary artist and curator, whose work is rooted in an international dialogue between two worlds: the “Old World” of Europe in Krakow, and the “New World” of the United States in multicultural Miami.
 These convergent worlds create a running theme that surfaces in many of his works: the search for identity in the vortex of cultural displacement.
 Through his creative work, Kolasiński has tested complex trans-disciplinary collaborative productions, multimedia installations, single and multiple channel video projections, 3d digital fabrications, as a well as community-based, and site-specific projects.
 He is a research-based artist who actively engages with art historical and artistic communities.